ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 The Pixel Streaming Frontend UI contains all the functionality for UI components:
 - Text, Action and AFK Overlays.
 - CSS styling.
+- UI display settings.
-- UI display settings; UE stream data.
+- UE stream data.

 ---